KudryashevLab/TomoBEAR/README.md

 Many thanks to [Misha Kudryashev](mailto:misha.kudryashev@gmail.com?subject=[GitHub]%20TomoBEAR) for giving the opportunity to work in such an interesting field.

-Many thanks to [Vaisli Mikirtumov](mailto:mikivasia@gmail.com?subject=[GitHub]%20TomoBEAR) for untired testing, reporting of bugs and improvement suggestions.
+Many thanks to [Vasili Mikirtumov](mailto:mikivasia@gmail.com?subject=[GitHub]%20TomoBEAR) for untired testing, reporting of bugs and improvement suggestions.

 Many thanks to the Buchmann family and [BMLS (Buchmann Institute for Molecular Life Sciences)](https://www.bmls.de) for supporting this project with their starters stipendia for PhD students.